USC vs. Cal NCAA Football Odds, Plays and Insights | November 13, 2021

 USC Stats and Trends

-- USC is 3-4 against the spread and 4-3 overall this season when the team records more than 22.2 points.
+- When USC puts up more than 22.2 points, it is 3-4 against the spread and 4-3 overall.

-- This year, the Trojans have turned the ball over 16 times, one more than the Golden Bears' takeaways (15).
+- The Trojans have turned the ball over 16 times this season, one more turnover than the Golden Bears have forced (15).

 - Find the latest spread and moneyline odds for USC at SISportsbook.